svbygoibear/hermes-crypto-core/README.md

 This `README.md` is only the entry point to getting started with this project but it does not give you the full insight into some of the decisions made *nor* about any upcoming work that has been prioritised.
 If you want to dive into that info, please check out:

 -   [Coming Improvements](./docs/improvements.md): This project may "work" but it can always be improved!
 Have a look at upcoming enhancements and improvements.
--   [Technical Decisions](./docs/choices.md): This is a "demo" project, thus some decisions were made which is different to when you host a full `prod` application.
+-   [Technical Decisions](./docs/choices.md): This is a "demo" project, thus some decisions were made which is different from when you host a full `prod` application.
 This is as close as can be in limited time, but this document explains some of those differences.
+-   [Limitations](./docs/limitations.md): Here I go through the logic limitations, why they exist, some pros and cons as well as what I would improve.

 ### Corresponding F/E
 This project has a corresponding F/E application.
 Go here to check it out: